kovacsv/EmscriptenTutorial/README.md

 ## Presentation

 You can find the presentation in the "Presentation" folder.
-The demo links are referring to the "http://localhost/EmscriptenDemo" url.
-You have to modify the links to your result url to make them work.
+The demo links are referring to the url above.